American Karakul Bloodlines

 New Zealand Karakul Bloodline in America

 NEW ZEALAND Karakul genetics were imported in 2005, a dark brown ram named Willowbank Marco.
-The last semen was used in Artificial Insemination about 2015 in a flock in southern California.
+The last semen was used in Artificial Insemination in 2011 in a flock in southern California.
 Young NZ offspring are producing there, and a few grandsons remain still siring lambs throughout the US; a couple breeders are line-breeding on NZ.

 September 2020 while working with The Livestock Conservancy (TLC), I asked about the NZ bloodline and how it fits with American Karakuls.
 I got this response from Dr. Phil Sponenberg, TLC’s Technical Advisor.
 “TLC focuses on the conservation of unique and rare genetic resources.
 The American Karakul fits into the framework in a very specific and unusual spot.
 The Karakul is internationally a common breed, but the American Karakul has been separated from it genetically as well as by selection goals for [over] a century.
 In that regard, TLC can only consider as “American Karakuls” those sheep that are completely free of other influences, at least to the extent that can be easily documented.
 While Karakuls are indeed an interesting and important breed, those that are outside of this very narrow definition of American Karakul fall outside of TLC’s core mission and therefore cannot be the target of TLC’s programs.”

 In our new Registry Policy, Alliance Advisors designed an easy way to track the NZ bloodline in our population.
 When NZ influence is 3% or less of a sheep’s ancestry, they will then be considered American Karakuls.
 Additionally, KSAR will internally track the 100% American Karakuls for TLC.
 Check out the Registry Policy.
-For photos of Willowbank Marco and more details on NZ please see our Fall 2020 Newsletter.
+For photos of Willowbank Marco and information on NZ please see our Fall 2020 Newsletter and the Late Summer 2024 Newsletter with much more detail.

 References: